The Screening Process

 Collecting The Mentor Contract

 Mentor applicants are asked to sign the Mentor Contract via SignNow, a secure online Platform.
-The screening team sends out necessary documents and logs their return in Salesforce.
-If an applicant does NOT sign and submit the cont...
+The Screening Operations Manager sends out contracts at least 3 times a week and logs their return in Salesforce.
+If an applicant doe...